prosperkalu99/HNGintership-Stage2_task/README.md

-Task 2 (Write a simple program that prints your name using your language of choice) is the dart file named **[Task2-PrintMyName.dart](https://github.com/prosperkalu99/HNGintership-Stage2_task/blob/master/Task2-PrintMyName.dart "Task2-PrintMyName.dart")**
+Link to Task 2 (Write a simple program that prints your name using your language of choice) => **[PrintMyName Dart Program](https://github.com/prosperkalu99/HNGintership-Stage2_task/blob/master/Task2-PrintMyName.dart "Task2-PrintMyName.dart")**